 - Shaving razors: for shaving necessities.

-Other Useful Travel Gear
+Other Useful Travel Gear for your packing list

 - Rain poncho: A plastic, foldable rain poncho will be very useful in the monsoon rain because it will keep you and your gear dry.